Get our carefully curated newsletter straight to your inbox.

 It is a relatively quiet neighborhood.
 Union square is next door which is famous for its state-of-the-art gyms.
 Besides the fact the area has a larger number of movie theatres, it does not exhibit the traditional hustle and bustle of Manhattan.

 Do not judge the area by its name as it is a cool place to live in.
 According to the locals, it’s a very fun neighborhood.
-The area has various theatres and home to many Broadway and off-Broadway theatres.
+The area has various theatres and is home to many Broadway and off-Broadway theatres.
 The name of the neighborhood is now changed to Clinton but most of the locals haven’t started calling by the new name yet.

 In NYC, it remains one of the frequently visited neighborhoods for New Yorkers.
 If you are not annoyed by the people, then it surely is your go-to place.
 Chinese ethnic restaurants are dotted all over the place.
 It is also home to the Chinese Museum and art galleries.